 For sick or injured koalas call the 24 hour Friends of the Koala rescue line 02 6622 1233

-The draft Byron Coast Comprehensive Koala Plan of Management(PDF, 11MB) (KPOM ) provides a coordinated strategy that addresses all of the identified key threatening processes (habitat loss, road kills, dogs and fire) together with measures to stimulate koala movement within the Byron Coast planning area.
+Our adopted Byron Coast Comprehensive Koala Plan of Management(PDF, 11MB) 2016 (CKPoM ) provides a coordinated strategy that addresses all of the identified key threatening processes (habitat loss, road kills, dogs and fire) together with measures to stimulate koala movement within the Byron Coast planning area.

-Some actions identified in the draft KPOM are being implemented via our current projects and partner projects.
+Some actions identified in the draft CKPoM are being implemented via our current projects and partner projects, including: